 Keep an open mind.

-In a few short months, you’ll be in a brand-new situation, surrounded by crewmates you’ve never met, and guided by instructors – not parents.
+You’re about to be in a new environment, surrounded by crewmates you’ve never met, and guided by Instructors who have so much knowledge to offer.
 This will be an experience to remember.
 And you might never be the same afterwards!
 Though your expedition will most certainly be rewarding, it will also be challenging.
-On an Outward Bound trip, your most valuable asset is an open mind.
+On an Outward Bound course, your most valuable asset is an open mind.
 The more willing you are to accept and adapt to a variety of circumstances, the more likely you are to enjoy your experience.
 Start applying an open mind far before your course begins.
-Think about how you might approach a pesky little sister with an open mind.
-Think about how opening your mind might help with English homework or a difficult coach or teacher.
-If you start now, you’ll be primed for learning – and laughing – when you arrive on course.
+Think about how you might approach a problem at home with an open mind.
+How might it help with your homework or a difficult coach or teacher?
+If you start this practice now, you’ll be primed for learning – and laughing – when you arrive on course.

 If you haven’t yet signed up for a course, you are missing the first step!
-A life-changing summer experience awaits you.
+A life-changing outdoor adventure awaits you.
 To find the extreme and wonderful place that’s right for you, go to www.outwardbound.org or call 866.467.7651 to speak with an admissions advisor today.